 Submitting an Application

 Download and complete the NCPC Preservation Grant Application (MS Word form).
-The application must be postmarked by March 15th in order to be considered for funding.
-Please mail application to:
+Applications and letters of support may be submitted by email or by U.S. Mail.
+All required application materials must be received or postmarked by March 15th to be considered.

 NCPC Grant Program